bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-6-methods-references.rst

 |Groupwork| Programming Challenge : Song with Parameters
 ---------------------------------------------------------

-.. |The Ants Go Marching| raw:: html

-   <a href="https://youtu.be/QPwEZ8Vv2YQ" target="_blank">The Ants Go Marching</a>

-Here's another song, |The Ants Go Marching|, that is very similar to the This Old Man song in its repetitive structure.
+Here's another song, `The Ants Go Marching <https://youtu.be/QPwEZ8Vv2YQ>`_, that is very similar to the This Old Man song in its repetitive structure.
 Notice that the verses below have a lot of repeated words and phrases.
 Click on the words or phrases that are different in each verse.
 These will be the arguments that you will pass to the methods in your song code.

 .. clickablearea:: differentAntsWords
     :question: Click on the phrases that are different in each verse.